 Geri Gay, Cary Reid, Jamie Guillory, Pamara Chang, Phil Adams, Elizabeth Murnane, Shruti Sannon, Natalie Bazarova

 NSF, TRIPLL (NIA)

 Sannon, S. When Privacy is Painful: Designing for Multiple Needs and Trade-offs.
 (2017).
-In Proceedings of the 20th ACM Conference on Computer Supported Cooperative Work & Social Computing (CSCW) Companion.
-(To appear).
+Presented at the Workshop on Privacy Ethics at the 20th ACM Conference on Computer Supported Cooperative Work & Social Computing (CSCW). [ PDF ]